 In 2008, after a downturn in the stock market, the decline meant $18 billion less in taxable income.

-One estimate was that Wall Street firms employed close to 200,000 persons in 2008.
+In 2008, one estimate was that Wall Street firms employed close to 200,000 persons.

-In 2010, Anthony Scaramucci reportedly told President Barack Obama that he felt like a piñata, "whacked with a stick" by "hostile politicians".
+In 2010, Anthony Scaramucci reportedly told President Barack Obama that he felt like a piñata, being "whacked with a stick" by "hostile politicians".

 Bank of America is a multinational investment bank and financial...

-The stock market is where buyers and sellers trade stocks...
+The stock market serves as a platform where buyers and...

 JPMorgan Chase Co incorporated in Delaware and headquartered in New...